 Expenditures cannot be reimbursed if the expenditures were incurred in lieu of payment or in exchange for a service or item received.
 For example, should a Biola employee decide to stay with a relative during an out-of-town business trip, the Biola employee cannot purchase a gift or treat the relative to a nice dinner and request the University to reimburse such items in lieu of a hotel or lodging expenditure.

 Gifts are generally taxable to the recipient and must follow the guidelines set forth in the Gift Giving Policy of the University.
-Gift expenditures can only be reimbursed if the Biola business purpose is clearly stated and explained and the gift was approved in advance by the appropriate PAC member.
+Gift expenditures can only be reimbursed if the Biola business purpose is clearly stated and explained and the gift was approved in advance by the appropriate Vice President.
 In addition, all the gift recipients’ names and item(s) received must be disclosed as documentation regardless of the value of the gift items.
-In general, expenditures involving gifts require the appropriate PAC member’s approval signature.
+In general, expenditures involving gifts require the appropriate Vice President’s approval signature.
 If the gift recipient is a Biola student employee, the transaction/purchase must be pre-approved by both the area's Vice President and the Senior Director of Human Resources.

 Gift Cards and Gift Certificates